-There’s nothing virtual about the Nintex virtual Technical Evangelist (vTE) program.
-It’s a very real part of the process of getting automation into customers’ hands. virtual Technical Evangelists literally evangelize Nintex products, represent the company to customers, and contribute to the Nintex Connect community, where people turn to find answers to questions about our products.
+Not everything is virtual when it comes to the Nintex virtual Technical Evangelist (vTE) program.
+Nintex virtual Technical Evangelists are process excellence experts within their organization and they literally evangelize Nintex products, speak at events, host user groups, and contribute to the Nintex Community – where people turn to find answers to questions about our products.

 What does Tom do as a vTE?